-The Board is currently governed by five (5) members consisting of three (3) Independent Non-Executive Directors, one (1) Executive Director and one (1) Executive Director/Chief Executive Officer ("CEO").
+The Board is currently governed by four (4) members consisting of three (3) Independent Non-Executive Directors and one (1) Executive Director.
 The size and composition of the Board duly commensurate with the complexity, scope and operation of the Bank.
 During the financial year, the Board consists of the following members:

-- (i) Datuk Ahmad Hizzad bin Baharuddin (appointed as Chairman on 1 March 2020) - (ii) Mr. Abdul Khalil bin Abdul Hamid (appointed on 11 November 2019) - (iii) Mr. Lim Kim Seng (appointed on 14 February 2020) - (iv) Mr. Guan Yeow Kwang - (v) Mr. Shojiro Mizoguchi (tenure expired on 31 August 2020) - (vi) Mr. Mohd Mokhtar bin Ghazali (retired on 29 February 2020) - (vii) Datuk Michael Lor Chee Leng (tenure expired on 31 May 2019)
+- (i) Datuk Ahmad Hizzad bin Baharuddin

+- (ii) Mr. Abdul Khalil bin Abdul Hamid

+- (iii) Mr. Lim Kim Seng

+- (iv) Mr. Guan Yeow Kwang

+- (v) Mr. Shojiro Mizoguchi (tenure expired on 31 August 2020)